theforeman/theforeman.org/plugins/foreman_openscap/1.0/index.md

 * /etc/pki/consumer/key.pem

-### 4.6.2 Manual policy deployments
+### 3.6.2 Manual policy deployments

 If a user chooses `Manual` as a policy deployment, Foreman will not care about client configuration and will leave it entirely up to user to configure clients.
 Multiple manual steps will be required to configure clients to send reports (which can be automated by using Ansible or Puppet).

 1) Install foreman_scap_client package on the client.

 2) Create client config in /etc/foreman_scap_client/config.yaml and populate it with appropriate values.
-See example config in section [6.3](plugins/foreman_openscap/0.9/index.html#6.3Configforclient).
+See example config in section [6.3](plugins/foreman_openscap/{{page.version_short}}/index.html#6.3Configforclient).
 The most convenient way to get the attributes for policies is to add a host parameter with `<%= @host.policies_enc %>` value to your client and then get the JSON value it generates from ENC.

-3) Make sure client has access to certificates to authenticate (See [previous](plugins/foreman_openscap/0.9/index.html#4.6.1Authenticatingclients) section for details).
+3) Make sure client has access to certificates to authenticate (See [previous](plugins/foreman_openscap/{{page.version_short}}/index.html#4.6.1Authenticatingclients) section for details).

 Please note that any changes made in Foreman do not propagate to your clients as it is handled by Puppet module/Ansible role.
 When you add/remove policies to your hosts or modify existing policies in any way, you need to update the config on client manually.

-## 4.7 Running a scan from UI ( foreman_openscap >= 0.6.5 )
+## 3.7 Running a scan from UI

-In version 0.6.5 and higher, you can initiate scans from UI.
-Simply go to hosts page and select "Run OpenSCAP scan" from the dropdown menu.
+You can trigger scans from UI by selecting "Run OpenSCAP scan" from the dropdown menu on the host details page.
 This will initiate a scan for all policies that are assigned to the host. foreman_remote_execution plugin of version 1.3.0 or higher needs to be installed for this feature to be enabled.

 ![Run scan]({{page.images}}/run_scan.png)

-## 4.8 Searching
+## 3.8 Searching

 If you scan your hosts often, you may find yourself in a situation where lots of reports are uploaded to your Foreman instance and the quantity makes it more difficult to quickly find the information you need.
 There are several search queries that aim to assist you with this task.
 All you need to do is type the appropriate [scoped search query](https://github.com/wvanbergen/scoped_search/wiki/Query-language) into the search bar.

-### 4.8.1 Searching for Policies
+### 3.8.1 Searching for Policies

 You can search for policies by name: